ubccpsc/310/reader/content/ethics-security/ip/_index.md

 Licenses are widely applied in the software ecosystem to define how software products can be used.
 All source code is protected by copyright: licenses clarify how the code can be used and whether it can be modified and distributed by others.
 Below we concentrate on a few popular Open Source licenses and their specific properties.

 ***GPLv3*** The General Public License (GPLv3) has been designed to enable software to be used, shared, and modified.
 This is a *copyleft* license which means that the license must be maintained with the code is modified and/or distributed.
-Additionally, projects that use GPLv3 code cannot us a less-restrictive license on their own product.
+Additionally, projects that use GPLv3 code cannot use a less-restrictive license on their own product.

 ***LGPLv3*** The Lesser General Public License (LGPLv3), while still a copyleft license, is a more flexible license (than GPLv3).
-While it requires that changes to code licensed under LGPLv2 to be shared, when used as a library by a product the product itself need not be shared.
+While it requires that changes to code licensed under LGPLv3 to be shared, when used as a library by a product the product itself need not be shared.
 LGPLv3 allows that software using LGPL libraries can be shared under a more restrictive license than the libraries it uses.

 ***MPLv2*** The Mozilla Public License (MPLv2) is another copyleft license that aims for increased flexibility over the LGPLv3 in that it only mandates changes to _files_ licensed MPL to be released (in contrast to the GPL and LGPL which require changes to the _library_ to be released).